ts-app/ts-app-0.0.x/README.md

 * `@ts-app/security` - Provides JWT based authentication & authorization for *TODO: documentation*

+Note: These packages are under heavy development and not production ready.

 This project uses [Lerna](https://github.com/lerna/lerna) to manage related NPM packages.